 For our device, we decided to use synchronous I/O transfer because we are only dealing with one device and one array of data.
-We will be using USB 2.0 full-speed that has a rate of 12±0.24 Mbits/s or roughly 1.5 MB/s [6].
+We will be using USB 2.0 full-speed that has a rate of 12±0.24 Mbits/s or roughly 1.5 MB/s [8].
 This satisfies the rate we needed as the total amount of data we will be transmitting between the PC and the device is 257-bits.
 However, there are potential problems that could cause issues.
 First, once a request is sent, it cannot be canceled.
 Second, when performing a synchronous call, the function will be blocked.
 In other words, the application will be in the libusb function until the transfer is completed.
 If one of our IO Expander does not respond, the command line on the PC would be frozen without displaying any error messages.

 The USB 2.0 transfer speed is more than sufficient to transfer the maximum amount of data from the IO Expanders, even when they are operating at the maximum possible speed the microcontroller can manage.
-The complete I2C data request framework is as shown in Figure 13. below :
+The complete IC data request framework is as shown in Figure 13. below:

 Figure 13.
-I2C Data Read Framework
+IC Data Read Framework

-This framework requires 47 clock cycles to complete a full 16-bit read from each IO expander.
-To receive data from each IO expander, this requires a total of 47 \ 8 = 376 clock cycles to read from each IO expander.
-Using the microcontroller's maximum possible I2C clock speed of 1MHz, this brings the maximum theoretical full-board read frequency to ~2.79 kHz, or a total period of 358.85μs.
-Since each of these transfers contains a maximum of 120 bits of data (16 IO pins \ 8 IO expanders), the data transfer rate of the IO expander block is 334 kb/s.
+This framework requires 46 SCL clock cycles to complete a full 16-bit read from each IO expander, as shown in the framework in Figure 13.
+To receive data from each IO expander, this requires a total of 46 \ 8 = 368 clock cycles to read from all IO expanders.
+Using the microcontroller's maximum possible IC clock speed of 1MHz, this brings the maximum theoretical full-board read frequency to ~2.72 kHz, or a total period of 368μs.
+Since each of these transfers contains a maximum of 128 bits of data (16 IO pins \ 8 IO expanders), the data transfer rate of the IO expander block is 348 kb/s.
 This is far lower than the USB 2.0 full-speed standard of 12Mbit/s, and still will be the bottleneck in read operations.